Anderche/prediction_mkt_election_2024/README.md

 ---

 ## What are Prediction Markets?
 Prediction markets are trading platforms where people can bet real money on the outcome of future events - in this case, the 2024 US Presidential Election.
+This application scrapes the website, [Polymarket](https://polymarket.com/), for market odds.
 These markets often provide more accurate forecasts than traditional polls because participants have a financial stake in being correct.
 When many people trade based on their best information, the market price becomes a probability estimate of an event occurring.

 ## Project Overview
 This tool automatically collects and analyzes data from election prediction markets for the 2024 US Presidential Election.
 It tracks: